0neGal/micro-whiteout/README.md

 ![](image.png)

+Install with: `curl https://raw.githubusercontent.com/0neGuyDev/micro-whiteout/main/install.sh | sh`

+Or manually place the `.micro` colorscheme file in your colorschemes folder.

 This theme is a collection and part of my overall setup, currently this is the only part of it that's released.
 The colorscheme in the images are from [Tomorrow](https://github.com/ChrisKempson/Tomorrow-Theme) running on GNOME Terminal with picom as the compositor and Roboto Mono as the font.